 Victoria Stanway, Facets of Memory.

 What you need to remember when you’re promoting something far in advance, is that you have to build up anticipation.
-You can’t just say “I have an exhibit opening September 15″ and expect us to get all excited about it.
+You can’t just say “I have an exhibition opening September 15″ and expect us to get all excited about it.
 You have to entice us!
 It’s your job to make sure we add it to our calendars, tell our friends about it, and show up when the time comes.
 We want to be a part of it, but you have to bolster our enthusiasm.
 You must take the lead.

 Instead of just mentioning the date of your event, describe what we’re going to see.
 In order to do a thorough job and put forth your best promotional efforts, take your art apart.
 Start by listing all of the components of your art.